josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 test, you should use the two-sided p-value, so our p-value is <<dd_display: %9.4f `r(p)'>>.
 Just as a note, do not report this p-value as 0 if you round!
 Instead, report that the p-value is less than .01 or less than .001.

+"There is less than a .1% chance that, if the average mileage was equivalent in domestic and foreign cars, we would observe a difference in the average mileage of 4.945804 or more."
+Note that the sign of the difference doesn't matter here because we're looking at the two-sided version; the sign tells us that foreign cars in the sample have higher average mileage than domestic cars.

-However, there is an additional assumption here that we neglected; namely that the variance of the two groups is equivalent.
+However, there is an additional assumption here that we neglected; namely that the variances of the two groups are equivalent.
 If you make this assumption, then the above analysis is sufficient.
 However, if you don't make this assumption, you can instead run the two-sample t-test with unequal variances by adding the `unequal` option.